ohhyeonn/studyin/README.md

+> This project was designed to study the basic skills of web applications.
+> It's impossible to execute. because of database

 # 👋studyin
 This is an website for a study platform in which people can make groups to study and communicate with others
 ## 🌟using stack